Serving Chicagoland and Northwest Indiana

 • Test the functionality of all sprinkler system alarm devices

-• Perform the main drain test to ensure adequate water supply to the system
+• Perform the main drain test to ensure an adequate water supply to the system

 While it might feel easy to let the quarterly inspection fall by the wayside since it occurs multiple times each year and might feel inconsequential in light of the in-depth annual inspection, it is essential to remember that both types of assessments work in tandem and are necessary to meet local fire codes.